anc5c07/anc5c07-site/_posts/2023-05-28-18thst-bikelanes.md

 - [The Bladensburg Road Multimodal Safety and Access Study](https://engage.dc.gov/BladensburgSafetyStudy) which would implement curbside protected bicycle/mobility lanes across the entire span of Bladensburg Road NE
 - [The Mount Olivet Rd multimodal improvements](https://ddotwiki.atlassian.net/wiki/spaces/NI/pages/2207023106/NOI-23-93-TESD) to implement a protected two-way cycletrack on Mount Olivet Road from 9th/Brentwood to Bladensburg
 - [Taylor St NE improvements](https://twitter.com/FixCircle/status/1695908672398889148) may create a new east-west low-stress route from the MBT to some eastern terminus (possibly as far as SDA or 18th St)

+## Attempts to put this on DDOT's radar
+In the absence of any serious plans to improve 18th St, I've been trying to keep this on DDOT's radar as I submit comments for tangentially related matters, such as:
+- [Letter in Support of NOI-23-158-TESD](https://drive.google.com/file/d/1R6REc9kHooIGKxlQn47hRYsVynsp58Du/view?usp=sharing) for an all-way stop control at 18th/Bryant
+- [Letter in Support of NOI-23-161-PSD](https://drive.google.com/file/d/1OFh5r-EAojshX_Lwy35_-9btImaIC-Ew/view?usp=sharing) to fill the two-block gap in painted K St NE bicycle/mobility lanes separating them from the southern terminus of the West Virginia Ave lanes (which would connect across New York Avenue to Montana Ave/18th St to the north)

 ## Present Condition
 From Montana Ave NE to Rhode Island Ave NE, 18th St NE is 42 feet wide, typically divided as follows, from west to east: